WanjaNjunge/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - changes the working directory to the previous one a script that lists all files a script that prints the type of the file name
+cd - changes the working directory to the previous one a script that lists all files a script that prints the type of the file name ln is used to create a symbolic link